 We also teach emergency swerve and emergency braking techniques all in a closed course environment.
 The college licensing courses are just the first step.
 The only way to be comfortable riding a corner at highway speed is to practice cornering at highway speed, for which a parking lot environment does not allow.
-We have had riders with 40 years experience to come away from this course with significantly improved skills, and smiles from ear to ear.
+We have had riders with 40 years of experience come away from this course with significantly improved skills, and smiles from ear to ear.
 Riders with limited experience are also served well as they can learn proper techniques before bad habits become ingrained.

 You don’t learn all there is to know in a sport without coaching, and riding a motorcycle is no different.
 Make riding more fun when you understand the mechanics of maneuvering your ride.”

 “Here are a number of comments made by students after having taken our “Pro” (Professional Rider Training Course):